-Dr. Ohlsen offers a guide is all about navigating this path and you don’t have to be a Buddhist to receive the benefits of their principles.
+Dr. Ohlsen offers a guide that is all about navigating the plant-based eating path and you don’t have to be a Buddhist to receive the benefits of their principles.

 “You can change your health by changing what you eat”, she says, “as well as how to change how you think and act with regard to food.
 You can transform your relationship with food and change from the inside out.”